 Feeding Difficulties, Drinking and Eating Disorders in Children

-Genevieve Tierney is our resident specialist working with infants and children who are experiencing difficulties with swallowing and feeding.
+Genevieve Tierney is our resident speech pathologist who enjoys working with infants and children who are experiencing difficulties with swallowing and feeding.

 No referral is necessary, however many Maternal and Child Health Nurses and GP’s have referred or recommended our infant feeding service in addition to our help with swallowing, drinking and eating disorders in children.